Data Version Control (software): History

 In 2017, the first (beta) version of DVC 0.6 was publicly released (as a simple command line tool).
 It allowed data scientists to keep track of their machine learning processes and file dependencies in the simple form of git-like commands.
 It also allowed them to transform existing machine learning processes into reproducible DVC pipelines.
 DVC 0.6 solved most of the common problems that machine learning engineers and data scientists were facing: the reproducibility of machine learning experiments, as well as data versioning and low levels of collaboration between teams.

 Created by ex-Microsoft data scientist Dmitry Petrov, DVC aimed to integrate the best existing software development practices into machine learning operations.

 In 2018, Dmitry Petrov together with Ivan Shcheklein, an engineer and entrepreneur, founded Iterative.ai, an MLOps company that continued the development of DVC.
 Besides DVC, Iterative.ai is also behind open source tools like CML, MLEM, and Studio, the enterprise version of the open source tools.

 In June 2020, the Iterative.ai team released DVC 1.0.
 New features like multi-stage DVC files, run cache, plots, data transfer optimizations, hyperparameter tracking, and stable release cycles were added as a result of discussions and contributions from the community.

 In March 2021, DVC released DVC 2.0, which introduced ML experiments (experiment management), model checkpoints and metrics logging.

 ML experiments: To solve the problem of Git overhead, when hundreds of experiments need to be run in a single day and each experiment run requires additional Git commands, DVC 2.0 introduced the lightweight experiments feature.
 It allows its users to auto-track ML experiments and capture code changes.

 This eliminated the dependence upon additional services by saving data versions as metadata in Git, as opposed to relegating it to external databases or APIs.

 ML model checkpoints versioning: The new release also enables versioning of all checkpoints with corresponding code and data.

 Metrics logging: DVC 2.0 introduced a new open-source library DVC-Live that would provide functionality for tracking model metrics and organizing metrics in a way that DVC could visualize with navigation in Git history.

 Alternative solutions to DVC

-There are several open source projects that provide similar data version control capabilities to DVC, such as: Git LFS, Dolt, and lakeFS.
+There are several open source projects that provide similar data version control capabilities to DVC, such as: Git LFS, Dolt, Nessie, and lakeFS.
 These projects vary in their fit to the different needs of data engineers and data scientists such as: scalability, supported file formats, support in tabular data and unstructured data, volume of data that are supported, and more.